git-disl/LRBenchPlusPlus/README.md

-# LRBench++: A framework for effective learning tuning and benchmarking
+# LRBench++: A framework for effective learning rate tuning and benchmarking